Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 --partition-key-path "/documentType"
 ```

-## Run the Code
+## Clone the repository and set environment variables

-There are a few things you need to set up before you can run your code.
+There are a few more things you need to set up before you can run your code:

-1. Clone the repository
+1. Clone the repository.

-1. Set up environment variables.
+1. Set the environment variables.

-1. Create an instance of Cosmos DB Core (SQL) API
+1. Create an instance of the Azure Cosmos DB Core (SQL) API.

-1. Run the code

 ### Clone the repository

-Sample code for this example is available in the [azure/azure-cosmos-db-java-dev-guide](https://github.com/Azure/azure-cosmos-db-java-dev-guide/tree/main/demos) repository.
-The repository contains the following:

-- A folder named **Demos**, with the following:
+Clone the repository that contains the sample code, which is available in the [Azure Cosmos DB Java Developer Guide repository](https://github.com/Azure/azure-cosmos-db-java-dev-guide/tree/main/demos).
+The repository contains a folder named *demos*, with the following contents:

-  - Hello World Key Vault: An introduction to Java + Azure Key Vault, which is used to store your application secrets securely
+- hello-world-keyvault: An introduction to Java and Azure Key Vault, which is used to store your application secrets securely.

-  - Cosmos-db: The main sample we'll refer to throughout the rest of the guide
+- cosmos-db: The main sample referred to throughout the rest of the guide.

-Once you clone the repository, you can continue to follow this guide.

 ### Set the environment variables

-Once you create your Cosmos DB Core (SQL) API instance, then create environment variables using the URI and the key. `application-default.properties` is configured to look for the following environment variables:
+After you create your Azure Cosmos DB Core (SQL) API instance, create environment variables by using the URI and the key. *application-default.properties* is configured to look for the following environment variables:

-- AZURE_COSMOS_URI
+- `AZURE_COSMOS_URI`

-- AZURE_COSMOS_KEY
+- `AZURE_COSMOS_KEY`

 #### Get the value for AZURE_COSMOS_URI